 - You can ski any black runs in any ski resort

-- Fit enough to ski several consecutive days
+- You are fit enough to ski several consecutive days

-- Not a skier with advanced technique?
-That’s okay- but you should be able to keep up in a regular pace or chose our Powder Introduction Program.
+Not a skier with advanced technique?
+That’s okay- but you should be a strong intermediate skier or choose our Powder Introduction Program.

 What’s included in a CMH Heli-Skiing trip?

 7-Day program – 30,500 vertical meters (100,000 ft)

 6-Day program – 26,160 vertical meters (86,000 ft

 5-Day program – 21,780 vertical meters (71,000 ft)

 4-Day program – 17,500 vertical meters (57,000 ft)